robojones/z1/README.md

 __z1__ is a Node.js cluster management program.
 It works on Linux Debian, Ubuntu, and other Debian based distributions.

 When using Node.js on a __web server__, one will somehow come to the point where he wants to start __multiple processes__ for one app.
-The main goal of z1 is to __simplify__ the creation and management of clusters.
+The main goal of z1 is to __simplify__ the creation and management of Node.js processes.

 ![Terminal example](https://raw.githubusercontent.com/robojones/z1/master/screenshots/terminal.gif)